Perturbation theory for killed Markov processes and quasi-stationary distributions

-In the case where $A\equiv0$ and $\kappa$ is given by \eqref{eq:kappa_QSMC}, i.e., in the setting of QSMC with Brownian motion, the former conditions correspond to a scenario where $\pi$ has tails decaying at a faster-than-exponential rate (such as Gaussian or lighter).
-A standard consequence of the assumption is the following: \begin{lemma} Under Assumption~\ref{assm:unbdd_kappa}, there is a strictly positive eigenfunction $\varphi_0 \in \mathrm S(\H)$ of $L^\kappa$ with eigenvalue $\lambda_0^\kappa$ satisfying $\lambda_0^\kappa = \inf \sigma(\Lk)$, i.e., it is given by the bottom of the spectrum of $\Lk$.
+In the case where $A\equiv0$ and $\kappa$ is given by \eqref{eq:kappa_QSMC}, i.e., in the setting of QSMC with Brownian motion, Assumption~\ref{assm:unbdd_kappa} corresponds to a scenario where $\pi$ has tails decaying at a faster-than-exponential rate (such as Gaussian or lighter).
+A standard consequence of the assumption is the following: \begin{lemma} Under Assumption~\ref{assm:unbdd_kappa}, there is a strictly positive eigenfunction $\varphi_0 \in \mathsf S(\H)$ of $L^\kappa$ with eigenvalue $\lambda_0^\kappa$ satisfying $\lambda_0^\kappa = \inf \sigma(\Lk)$, i.e., it is given by the bottom of the spectrum of $\Lk$.
 Moreover, $\varphi_0$ corresponds to the unique quasi-stationary distribution of $X$. \end{lemma} \begin{proof} Existence and uniqueness of the quasi-stationary distribution follows from \cite[Theorem 4.5]{Champagnat2017}.
-Furthermore, that the function $\varphi_0$ can be chosen to be strictly positive follows, for instance, from \cite[Theorem XIII.44]{Reed1978}. \end{proof} \begin{remark} Setting $\lambda_1^\kappa := \inf\left \{\sigma(L^\kappa)\backslash \{\lambda^\kappa_0\} \right \}$ we have by the fact that $\Lk$ is self-adjoint and bounded from below, see \cite[Theorem XIII.1]{Reed1978}, the variational representations as in \eqref{eq:var_eigenv}, that is,
+Furthermore, that the function $\varphi_0$ is in $\mathcal L^2$ and can be chosen to be strictly positive follows, for instance, from the fact that under Assumption~\ref{assm:unbdd_kappa}, the operator $L^\kappa$ has a purely discrete spectrum; see \cite[Theorems~XIII.67~and~XIII.44]{Reed1978}. \end{proof} \begin{remark} Setting $\lambda_1^\kappa := \inf\left \{\sigma(L^\kappa)\backslash \{\lambda^\kappa_0\} \right \}$ we have by the fact that $\Lk$ is self-adjoint and bounded from below, see \cite[Theorem XIII.1]{Reed1978}, the variational representations as in \eqref{eq:var_eigenv}, that is,

 \end{remark}

 We are interested in truncating the unbounded killing rate $\kappa$ and understanding the resulting impact on the quasi-stationary distribution.
 So, we define, for arbitrary $M\ge 0$ the \textit{truncated killing rate} $\kappa_M:\Rd\to [0,\infty)$; writing $a\wedge b := \min\{a,b\}$, it is given pointwise by